 This was the first time I’d visited a Grind since the chain started roasting its own coffee in its new Shoreditch HQ.
 In keeping with the tried and trusted Grind model, there is both a house-blend (for milk-based drinks) and single-origin (espresso, Americano, etc) on espresso, as well as decaf.

 The Gentlemen Baristas projects a fun image, reminding me of Victoriana and, more specifically, Steampunk, but not in an in-your-face sort of way.
 If you’re just coming for a cup of coffee, don’t let it put you off.
 Talking of which, while The Gentlemen Baristas may be about fun, it’s very serious when it comes to the coffee, which is private-label roasted by Wogan Coffee in Bristol under The Gentlemen Baristas brand.
-There are several blends and single-origins available on espresso, with more single-origins on filter (Aeropress, V60, Kalita Wave and Chemex), where they’re joined by a guest roaster, currently Liverpool’s Neighbourhood Coffee.
+There are several blends and single-origins available on espresso, with more single-origins on filter (Aeropress, V60, Kalita Wave and Chemex), where they’re joined by a guest roaster, currently Liverpool’s Neighbourhood Coffee (although all the coffee is now roasted in-house).

 Not that long ago, London’s Waterloo Station was a bit of a desert for good coffee.
 There was the Scooter Café on Lower Marsh, plus Bean About Town’s van on the South Bank, but that was about it.
 However, three short years later, things have changed.
 Bean About Town’s been joined by Beany Green and, in the summer, the Look Mum No Hands!
 Pop-up.
 Meanwhile, on Lower Marsh, first Four Corners popped up across from the Scooter Café and now, a few doors down, there’s Coleman Coffee Roasters.